Soka Gakkai International

 We enrolled in the course in May 1998 and completed it in December 1999.
 After the course was over, I was evaluated at an official state school and passed, thus receiving my long-dreamed-of first diploma!

 Our mentor, SGI President Daisaku Ikeda, always encourages the youth: "Study, study, study."
 I am immensely grateful for being part of an organization that acts for the good of society, promoting peace, culture and education.
 Through education, I have acquired the freedom to express what I feel.
 Previously, being unable to read or write, there were many occasions when I was obliged to be silent because I did not understand what was happening.
-Or sometimes I could understand, but was not able to comment on the subject.
+Or sometimes I could understand, but was not able to comment on the subject. related article In Pursuit of Wild Dreams by Erendro Leichombam Singh From complete despair, Erendro Leichombam Singh from India finds the courage and strength to achieve his dream of attending university.
+A recent Masters graduate of Harvard University, Erendro is now the founder of the nonprofit The Manipur International Centre.

 I continued my journey, and in 2001 I finished elementary school.
 And in July 2003 I graduated from high school.
 My husband, who received his diploma at 70 years of age, would say: "I am the happiest person in the world being in this school, and I am proud to belong to BSGI."
 He passed away in April 2004, but died with a feeling of accomplishment having learned how to read and write.